UAVision

-UAVision Aeronautics is a company with more than 15 years of experience in the development of Unmanned aerial vehicles and subsystems.
+UAVision Aeronautics is a Portuguese defense contractor headquartered in Ventosa, Alenquer, that designs and manufactures unmanned aerial vehicles (UAVs) and subsystems.
 It initially focused on the development and manufacture of autopilots and communication systems.
 UAvision has provided UAS platforms in four continents operating in the most diverse environments.
 In addition to an important collaboration with the European Union and the Portuguese Armed Forces, the company is present in international markets, namely Brazil, Nigeria, Angola, South Korea, India, United Arab Emirates and Germany.
 UAvision has also participated in Exercise REP(MUS) since 2019.
-In 2020, UAVision and Indian VEDA Defense Systems signed an agreement which focuses on the transfer of technology.